melasnous/Systematics/README.md

 # Systematics Association Workshop

-this page contains the materials for the Systematics Association 2024 Workshop on mapping
+This page contains the materials for the Systematics Association 2024 Workshop on mapping